Fuel Burns 25 Cents of Every Airline Dollar

 Fuel Burn per Seat

-Liters or gallons consumed per seat per 100 kilometers—the consumer-friendly metric analogous to automotive fuel economy.
-Modern aircraft like the A320neo and 787 achieve approximately 2.5-3.0 liters per seat per 100km, compared to 4-5 liters for earlier-generation aircraft.
+Liters consumed per seat per 100 kilometers — think of it like MPG for airplanes.
+Modern aircraft like the A320neo and 787 hit roughly 2.5-3.0 liters per seat per 100km.
+Compare that to 4-5 liters for older-generation planes.
+That’s a massive improvement, and it happened through engineering, not magic.

 Fuel per Revenue Ton-Kilometer

-Kilograms of fuel burned per ton of payload transported per kilometer.
-This metric accounts for both passengers and cargo, providing a more complete efficiency picture than seat-based metrics alone.
+This measures kilograms of fuel burned per ton of payload per kilometer.
+It accounts for both passengers and cargo, giving you a more complete efficiency picture than just counting seats.
+I prefer this metric because it reflects what the airplane is actually doing — moving weight from A to B.

 Specific Fuel Consumption (SFC)

-Engine efficiency measured as fuel flow per unit of thrust.
-Modern high-bypass turbofans achieve SFC values around 0.5-0.6 lb/lbf/hr at cruise, roughly 60% better than early jet engines.
+This is the engine-nerd metric.
+Fuel flow per unit of thrust.
+Modern high-bypass turbofans hit SFC values around 0.5-0.6 lb/lbf/hr at cruise.
+That’s roughly 60% better than early jet engines.
+The engineering progress is genuinely impressive when you look at the raw numbers.

 Block Fuel